Kauai Island Hawaii USA

 Beach at Allerton Gardens - Kauai

-There are many reasons we find the relaxed laid-back Garden Isle of Kauai so wonderful such as: 1) less crowds and still some ‘real’ Hawaii here, 2) no high rise buildings (by law nothing can be higher than the tallest coconut palm tree), 3) oldest island in Hawaiian Islands so more land has been created creating a lush green environment (especially in the north), 4) beautiful tropical beaches with warm ocean water– many not crowded, 5) great dining... and we have FUN!
+There are many reasons we find the relaxed laid-back Garden Isle of Kauai so wonderful such as: 1) fewer crowds and still some ‘real’ Hawaii here, 2) no high rise buildings (by law nothing can be higher than the tallest coconut palm tree), 3) oldest island in Hawaiian Islands so more land has been created creating a beautiful lush green environment (especially in the north) - movies such as Jurassic Park, Pirates of the Caribbean, Raiders of the Lost Arc, South Pacific, and The Descendants were made in Kauai, 4) beautiful tropical beaches with warm ocean water – many not crowded, 5) great dining, and...
+6) we have FUN!

-Kauai also offers adventure-seeking visitors snorkeling & scuba diving, surfing, hiking, kayaking, biking, ATV trips, camping, fishing, zip lining, horseback riding, amazing helicopter rides & boat tours (see photo), etc. Relaxing spas are available for those who have some pampering in mind.
+Kauai also offers adventure-seeking visitors snorkeling & scuba diving, whale watching late December through mid-April, surfing, hiking, kayaking, biking, ATV trips, camping, fishing, zip lining, horseback riding, amazing helicopter rides & boat tours, and more.
+Relaxing spas are available for those who have some pampering in mind.
+If your budget affords it, a helicopter tour of Kauai (see photo) is amazing!!
+We went with Blue Hawaiian Helicopters and loved it.

 Map of Kauai